 However, they are looking for similar solutions.

 If you allow them to get in touch with your product they can become potential customers.
-This type of customers needs careful leading and nurturing to become leads – customers that interacted with your marketing by signing up for a newsletter or engaging in a sales call.
+This type of customer needs careful leading and nurturing to become leads – customers that interacted with your marketing by signing up for a newsletter or engaging in a sales call.

 In this group, you can find diverse types of customers, let me lay that out for you.
 First thing first, who actually should be considered a customer?